numfah23/PedsOncSKR/README.md

 This python script extracts triples from files created in the process of running blocks of code in semrep_command.txt.
 Make sure to manually specify inside the python file what input files to run the script on.

 ### plots_for_triples.py
-This python script creates all the plots reported in our final paper and final presentation.
+This python script creates all the plots reported in our final paper and final presentation using the data provided in this github repository.
+Running this code generates all the plots in the plots directory.

 # Results
 ## Metamap folder